 Where can I meet other students that are in similar situations as I am?

 - There is a great student-org called University Leadership Initiative that does great work with the undocumented community.
-There are also other organizations that are ethnicity based that embrace undocumented students.

 Where can I find scholarships that are tailored for students like me?